Local Image vs Global Actions

 Seth Petchers, the coffee lead for Oxfam's Make Trade Fair campaign, admits Starbucks has made some progress in its supply-chain practices, but it should do more to help its suppliers who come from the poorest of poor countries.
 "This [trademarking plan] isn't about Ethiopia trying to strengthen its grip on these coffees and impose pricing requirements," he says.
 "It is about looking to control and protect the way these brands are built up in the market and make sure what Ethiopians get reflects [the country's] true value in the marketplace (Crane, 2006)."

-Starbucks decision to brand itself as a "good corporate citizen" creates a situation which can be construed as hypocritical due to the obvious contradictions between the company's actions and it ethics strategies such as maintaining sustainable supply lines.
+Starbucks decision to brand itself as a "good corporate citizen" creates a situation which can be construed as hypocritical due to the obvious contradictions between the company's actions and ethics strategies such as maintaining sustainable supply lines.
 In the most simplest terms, Starbucks is a multi-billion dollar operation buying in countries such as Ethiopia where 40–50% of export income is derived from coffee (Oxfam, 2006).
 The majority of the growers workers (15 million Ethiopians) are dependent on this trade which only allows them to live on less than $1 a day (Oxfam, 2006).
 The question that arises in this situation is whether Starbucks is actually being an ethical and responsible corporate citizen?
-Whatever the answer to this question is it raises larger concerns for the decision of Starbucks to brand itself this way at the local level in the US.
+Whatever the answer a larger concern arises from the fundamental need of companies to protect investments, which questions the wisdom of ethical branding at the local level for Starbucks.

 Implications for Branding Decision